 Interim suspension requires that a student leave the campus immediately pending disciplinary proceedings (or medical evaluation).
 During the period of the interim suspension, the student is prohibited from using or visiting University facilities unless special permission is obtained from the Office of Student Conduct.
 Any student who is separated from the University and returns to campus during the Interim Suspension shall be subject to an Indefinite Expulsion or permanent Expulsion.

 Sanctions are the term used for the consequences assigned to students as a result of their disciplinary charges.
-These may be administrative (e.g., disciplinary warning, disciplinary probation, suspension) or educational (e.g, community service, alcohol education program).
-Typically, both administrative and educational sanctions are assigned when students are in violation of the Code of Conduct.
+These may be primary administrative (e.g., conduct warning, conduct probation, suspension) or active (e.g, community service, alcohol education program).
+Typically, both primary administrative and active sanctions are assigned when students are in violation of the Code of Conduct.

 Disciplinary suspension of the student from the University is assigned for a specified period of time.
 During the period of the suspension, a notation appears on the student's official University transcript.
 During this time, the student is prohibited from course registration, class attendance, residence on campus, and use of University facilities.
 During the period of suspension, the student may not use or visit University facilities unless special permission is obtained from the Office of Student Conduct.